TV Shows You Need To Binge-Watch This Summer

 And you know what?
 That's your right!
 If you want to take a break from the sweltering summer heat, television is always here for you.
 Summer is a great time to catch up on the shows you may have missed during your busier times of the year, and now need to catch up on before they return.

 Of course, not every show is created equal when it comes to summer binging.
-What should you prioritise this season?
+What should you prioritize this season?
 Here are a few ideas for must-watch shows of the summer.